Welcome to Service Dog Laws North Carolina

 Service dog vests, ID tags, or a specific harness are not required by the ADA.

 Although it is not required, many people seem to experience fewer problems if their service animal is wearing a vest or collar.
 A lot of people in the general public are not educated about service dogs, and this can often be somewhat helpful for everyone.
+Check out of blog on Where to buy service dog vests and gear.

 Service Dog Documentation, Registration, Certification